expectedparrot/edsl/docs/overview.rst

 Key operations
 --------------

- running of a job--administering a survey to an agent and model--is the central operation in EDSL.
+The running of a job--administering a survey to an agent and model--is the central operation in EDSL.
 It is initiated by calling the `run()` method on a survey object after it has been configured with agents, models and scenarios with the `by()` method.
 This operation delivers each question to each of the agents, generates a response using each of the specified models, and returns a result object for each question/agent/model combination.
 This operation takes the following general form: